FlowFuse/flowfuse/docs/install/kubernetes/digital-ocean.md

   --wait
 ```

-Once complete you should be able to sign into the FlowForge setup wizard
+Once complete you should be able to sign into the FlowFuse setup wizard
 at `http://forge.example.com`